mailrocketsystems/jetson-train/README.md

 where model0110 is the name of your model.
 Make sure you replace `/home/rocket/testvideo.mp4` with path of your test video file or webcam/RTSP camera.
 This command can take upto 10-12mins to complete.

+If you want to use the model file which I trained for apples & banan, you can download it from `mymodels` directory.